-- Warning a warning (either verbal or written), is an official notice to the student that their behavior has violated the Student Code of Conduct.
-A letter of warning serves as notification to the student that further misconduct/violations may result in additional disciplinary action. - Developmental sanction an assigned task or tasks intended to involve the student in a positive learning experience appropriate to the violation.
-Developmental sanctions of this type include, but are not limited to: alcohol education workshop (i.e. BASICS, etc.), reflection paper, educational project, My Student Body Conduct Course, and/or involvement with an established university program or committee. - Community Restitution uncompensated work/service on campus or off campus at a non-profit community service agency.
-Students assigned community restitution may also be assigned a reflection paper about their experience. - Restitution compensation for loss, damage, repair, replacement or injury.
-This may take the form of appropriate service, monetary or material replacement. - Fine a monetary fee/financial sanction imposed for specific infractions and/or cost associated with participation in a required program. - Loss of Privileges denial of specific privileges for a designated period of time. - Parental/Guardian Notification notification of parents/guardians when a student has violated the University's alcohol or drug policy, when there is a serious health or safety issue regarding a student, or if a student's residency or student status is in jeopardy.
+• Warning - a warning (either verbal or written), is an official notice to the student that their behavior has violated the Student Code of Conduct.
+A letter of warning serves as notification to the student that further misconduct/violations may result in additional disciplinary action.

+• Developmental sanction - an assigned task or tasks intended to involve the student in a positive learning experience appropriate to the violation.
+Developmental sanctions of this type include, but are not limited to: alcohol education workshop, reflection paper, educational project, My Student Body Conduct Course, and/or involvement with an established university program or committee.

+• Community Restitution - uncompensated work/service on campus or off campus at a nonprofit community service agency.
+Students assigned community restitution may also be assigned a reflection paper about their experience.

+• Restitution - compensation for loss, damage, repair, replacement or injury.
+This may take the form of appropriate service, monetary or material replacement.

+• Fine - a monetary fee/financial sanction imposed for specific infractions and/or cost associated with participation in a required program.

+• Loss of Privileges - denial of specific privileges for a designated period of time.

+• Parental/Guardian Notification - notification of parents/guardians when a student has violated the University's alcohol or drug policy, when there is a serious health or safety issue regarding a student, or if a student's residency or student status is in jeopardy.

+• Counseling/Health Services Referral - a referral to the Counseling Center or Health Services or another appropriate office for consultation or assessment.
+The number of counseling sessions in which the student participates is at the discretion of the student's counselor.

+• No Contact Order - imposed in instances where it is determined that a student may pose a threat to another student.
+This order, specific to a person and/or location, prohibits the subject from having direct or indirect contact with the person requesting the No Contact Order.
+The No Contact Order specifically includes communication through email, mail, phone, instant message, text, social media, face to face, or any contact through a third party.
+A No Contact Order may be imposed prior to a hearing, as a result of a hearing, or in lieu of a hearing.
+Violation of a No Contact Order may result in further adjudication, up to and including interim suspension from the university.

-26 For additional information see the Salve Regina Student Handbook: https://salve.edu/sites/default/files/filesfield/documents/student handbook.pdf
+22 For additional information see the Salve Regina Student Handbook: https://salve.edu/sites/default/files/filesfield/documents/student_handbook.pdf